dodayslabs/docs/README.md

 ## DoDays Docs

-OpenAPI specification, docs and Bruno collection for the DoDays API.
+Documentation and OpenAPI specification for the DoDays API.